nhmksayfullah/LyricPocket/README.md

 ## Download Now

 Click on the Play Store badge above to download LyricPocket and start organizing your musical journey today! 🎶

+## License

+LyricPocket is a proprietary application developed by [nhmksayfullah].
+- Redistribution or modification of the app's source code or binary is prohibited.
+- Republishing the app under any other name is strictly forbidden.
+- Personal use is allowed; commercial use requires explicit permission.

+For more details, see the [LICENSE](./LICENSE) file.